cockpit-project/cockpit/HACKING.md

     $ sudo systemctl daemon-reload
     $ sudo systemctl restart cockpit

+## Debug logging of Cockpit protocol

+Cockpit communicates with the system via a WebSocket.
+To log all communication to the Web Browser's console, run one of the following commands in the console:

+    > cockpit.debugging = "channel"

+Or in order to log starting at page reload:

+    > document.cookie = "debugging=channel;"

 ## Running Cockpit processes under a debugger

 You may want to run cockpit-ws under a debugger such as valgrind or gdb.